Marfekey/TriRec/README.md

   emphasize *"high audio fidelity"* to musicians, *"popular tracks"* to students, or *"easy audio playback"* to seniors).
 This improves matching quality and provides long-tail items with opportunities to gain exposure.
-- **Stage 2: Platform-led multi-objective re-ranking.** A platform agent performs *sequential* re-ranking over the Stage-1 candidate list.
+- **Stage 2: Platform-led multi-objective re-ranking.** The platform performs *sequential* re-ranking over the Stage-1 candidate list.
 For each position, it jointly considers (i) immediate user relevance, (ii) platform-level fairness, and (iii) expected item utility, balancing